 Overview

-Empowered by Named Entity Recognition (NER), News API v3 lets you find articles mentioning specific people, organizations, locations, or other named entities.
-With NER, you can perform more precise and relevant searches than with simple keyword queries.
+Named Entity Recognition (NER) in News API v3 lets you find articles mentioning specific people, organizations, locations, or other named entities.
+This provides more precise results than keyword searches and works across all languages using English entity names.

 Before you start